Roche Holding Ltd – Annual report – 31 December 2022

 Finance leases: future minimum lease receipts under non-cancellable leases in millions of CHF

-Leased assets are reported within property, plant and equipment, as shown in the table below.
+Leased assets are reported within property, plant and equipment, as shown in the tables below.

 Machinery and equipment subject to operating leases: movements in carrying value of assets in millions of CHF